DanielJacksonc/Deep-Learning-Repo/car classifcation/README.md

     ```
 3. install gpu:
     ```sh
-    since our computer has cpu, and its slower than GPU, we need to install GPU in pur tensorflow. make sure your python version is 3.9.5, or it will not work since it deprecated. and install tensor-gpu
+    since our computer has cpu, and its slower than GPU, we need to install GPU in our tensorflow. make sure your python version is 3.9.5, or it will not work since it deprecated. and install tensor-gpu
       # On Windows use `venv\Scripts\activate`